 Risks of investing in floating rate loans.
 Floating rate loans and similar investments may be illiquid or less liquid than other investments and difficult to value.
-The value of collateral, if any, securing a floating rate loan can decline or may be insufficient to meet the issuer's obligations or may be difficult to liquidate.
 Market quotations for these securities may be volatile and/or subject to large spreads between bid and ask prices.
 No active trading market may exist for many floating rate loans, and many loans are subject to restrictions on resale.
 Any secondary market may be subject to irregular trading activity and extended trade settlement periods.
 In particular, loans may take longer than seven days to settle, potentially leading to the sale proceeds of loans not being available to meet redemptions for a substantial period of time after the sale of the loans.
 To the extent that sale proceeds of loans are not available, the portfolio may sell securities that have shorter settlement periods or may access other sources of liquidity to meet redemption requests.
 There is less readily available, reliable information about most senior loans than is the case for many other types of securities.
 Loans may not be considered "securities," and purchasers, such as the portfolio, therefore may not be entitled to rely on the anti-fraud protections afforded by federal securities laws.